MarietteM/PCBS-surprise-attention/README.md

 exp.data.add([trial.get_factor("Target Position"),trial.get_factor("Target Color"),trial.get_factor("Target Letter"), trial.get_factor("Response"),trial.get_factor("Reaction Time"), trial.get_factor("Block"),trial.get_factor("Accuracy")])

 ```
-##Future Directions
+## Future Directions

 From this code, participants' results are saved in the data sub-directory folder as an .xpd file.
 Given more time, these data could be analyzed via the pandas module in python using `pandas.read_csv()` or via R using `read.table`.
 Furthermore, once data from enough participants has been collected, we can use a generalized linear mixed effects model to see whether there are significant effects of trial type (Conjunction Search, Feature Search) and target placement on reaction time and on accuracy.

-##Class Reflection
+## Class Reflection
 Before starting this course, I had rather limited knowledge about experimental python.
 I had gone to the mois de rentrée beginners course, and the intersemestre R courses, so I knew the very basics of creating loops and 'if' statements.
 I did take the class AT2, which focused on using the numpy and random module.
 There, we did a lot of isolated exercises in spyder, using the visualizations of dataframes and matrices.
 Also, since the class was more focused on the reports rather than the code, I never learned how not to "bricoler" whenever I had a complex problem.

 While the principles of the 'random' module helped me understand how to randomize stimulus presention, before this class, I would not have any idea of how to code an experiment.
 I would say that this class taught me how to approach a problem in python.
 Before this class, I had a tendency to get bogged down by the complexity of a problem, but with this course, I learned to approach a larger problem in smaller steps.
 I also learned how to understand error messages, which I think hindered me before.
 After this class, I feel more equipped to code by trial and error.
 Though I am still a beginner, I feel more equipped to learn autonomously than I did before.

 I did, however, find the expyriment documentation pretty difficult to understand at first; at first I did not understand the difference between the backend Xpyriment and expyriment, hence struggled a lot at first.
 But because I started rather early on on this project, I was able to find solutions slowly but surely, and towards the end, I found it very manageable and enjoyable (when the code worked).
 You mentioned a strategy of writing down the problem and breaking down the solutions on paper.
 That, particularly, I found to be incredibly useful.
+I also learned how to push and pull from github, something which I think will help me out later.

 I think, for the future, it would be interesting to have a brief overview of pandas and R regarding statistical analyses.
 I would have liked to analyse the datafiles, but I did not know exactly how to go about this.
 Also, I personally found that I progressed a lot quicker once I had my project in mind, so for next year I think it could be beneficial to have students pick their project within the first month, and do the shorter exercises before that.
 The short exercises were a good way to start the course (given that there are many different levels of exercises for different levels of students).
 And I definitely found it nice to try coding a problem on my own and then seeing a more clean solution afterwards on slack/github.

+## Reference

+Horstmann, G. (2002).
+Evidence for attentional capture by a surprising color singleton in visual search.
+Psychological science, 13(6), 499-505.